sccn/sccn.github.io/workshops/eeglab_ucsd_2021_asia.md

 **Note:** Gather.town has a free public sample site for learning how to get around, attend events, and meet people in Gather.town - we highly recommend you try out their live walkthrough before the Workshop begins.

 **Time zone:** All the times below are shown in California (Pacific Daylight) Time.
-Click on one of the time zone boxes below to select your time zone (we are in process of adding more zones).
+Click on one of the time zone boxes below to select your time zone.

 <button onclick="changeFormat()" style="background-color: Black; color: White; border: none; padding: 5px 5px; text-align: center;">A/PM<->24hr</button>
 <button onclick="changeTimezone('PDT')" style="background-color: #4CAF50; color: white; border: none; padding: 5px 5px; text-align: center;">PDT</button>